Lóránd Fényes astrophotographer and his faith

 Written by: Krisztina Mike

-He takes the rest of the photos from his home, Piliscsev.
-It is a small village situated north from Budapest, the capital of Hungary.
-The sky there is clear and pitch dark, which makes it possible for him to carry on with his passion.
+He takes the rest of the photos from his home, in a small village.
+The sky there is clear and pitch dark, which makes it possible for him to carry on with his passion even from home.
 The hours he spends with creating one picture are divided to three sections.

 The planning fills 10%, creating of image fills 60% and the developing fills 30% of his time.

-In 2012 he won the category of the best newcomer in the Royal Observatory's Astronomy photographer of the year award, with his photo of the Elephant's Trunk uncoiling from the dusty nebula saw, which he photographed from his garden in Piliscsev.
+In 2012 he won the category of the best newcomer in the Royal Observatory's Astronomy photographer of the year award, with his photo of the Elephant's Trunk uncoiling from the dusty nebula saw.

 © Lóránd Fényes